docvy/devtools/Readme.md

 # docvy-devtools

-A Collection for tools to help in developing the Docvy App.
+A Collection of tools to help in developing the Docvy App.

 ## tools: